 That’s very cool.
 Do you have any examples of a time when Mozilla disappointed you?
 Is there something that we could have done to support you more?
 Or a time you weren’t thrilled with the way things were handled?

 I’ll be honest.
 I’m really sad about mini group.
 I wish we still had it as a platform to share and collaborate.

 Yeah, you’re not the only one.
 But can you articulate why it was useful and — because it still will be helpful to know what purpose that served for you and what you kind of lost when it went away.

 For me, mini group was a constant reminder that this world existed, because I was getting almost inundated with emails, because there is so much — it was such a community.
 I just had never seen a community like that — a place to post questions.
 If I had a question about something, I would post it there.
 Now I’m running around going to stores, trying to reach out to people on Facebook messenger, and trying to ask the question.
 Had I had the circuit question during mini group, I could have just put it on the mini group.
 I would have had an answer and several likes.

-For me, the mini group was — seeing it in my email reminded me that the community existed.
+For me, the mini group was — seeing it in my email reminded me — that the community existed.
 I was so involved in activities, because I was always hearing about things that were happening.
-It was even if it wasn’t even a Mozilla run program it might have been one of the partners in the Hive, and I would meet a whole new group of people and just have a lot of opportunities and learning experiences.
+Even if it wasn’t a Mozilla-run program — it might have been one of the partners in the Hive — I would meet a whole new group of people and have a lot of opportunities and learning experiences.

 Yeah.
-It definitely was, there was something about that platform that we were able to get people on and engaged and active.
-Then it just, it dispersed a little bit.
-There’s some who are on the list serve, some in Slack, and it’s been, I think it’s been hard to kind of get everyone talking together in one place.
+It definitely was.
+There was something about that platform that we were able to get people on and engaged and active.
+Then it just dispersed.
+Now some people are on the listserv, some are on Slack, and it’s been hard to kind of get everyone talking together in one place.

 Could you guys make your own mini group?
 That has the same things as mini groups had?